WILLIAM INGE COLLECTION

 The William Inge Collection has 1629 books from William Inge’s personal library.
 He had a large number of American and English literature books.
 Inge also had a large collection of phonograph records; about six hundred of these are in the William Inge Collection.
 The records are mainly classical music recordings with a fair representation of jazz from the 1920’s, 30’s, and 40’s.
 In addition to appreciating good literature and music, Inge had a life-long interest in art and was considered an astute collector.
 His interest in art is reflected not only in the large number of art books and exhibition catalogs in his personal library, but also in some nineteen drawings and three watercolors done by Inge and housed in the William Inge Collection.

-The collection is open to visitors Monday – Thursday from 8:00am – 4:00pm by appointment.
-Special arrangements for researchers to work in the collection may be made.
+The Inge Collection is currently closed as it is being relocated.
+It will be open again to visitors Monday – Thursday from 8:00am – 4:00pm, beginning in April 2016.
+Special arrangements for researchers to work in the collection may be made after that date.

 For more information contact:

 Drew Beisswenger, Director of Library Services, Curator of the Inge Collection